-How to Master the 7 Stages of the Sales Cycle
+How to Master the Stages of the Sales Cycle

 Prospecting refers to the process of finding new potential customers.
 Your company might take care of the first part of this process by giving you lead lists to work with, or you might be responsible for finding leads on your own.

 It's time to use those leads you collected in the first stage of the sales process.
-Many salespeople prefer to cold call on the phone, but you can also call in person, send emails, use social media or even mail sales letters.
+Many salespeople prefer to cold call on the phone, but you can also visit in person, send emails, use social media, or even mail sales letters.

 Whatever method you use to set appointments, you'll usually want to set one up face-to-face rather than try to sell over the phone or through messages.
 You'll better present your features and benefits to meet the needs of your prospect and answer questions in person.
 Plus, it's easier for people to avoid your sales message and say "no" through non-direct contact.

 Normally, you don't want to waste your time on unqualified prospects, so you should have a basic qualification at the time you get the lead.
 However, during your appointment, you'll want to qualify them further.
 The qualification stage is to confirm that your prospect is ready, willing, and able to buy your product before you spend a lot of time trying to pitch to him.
 That means they have an interest in what you're selling, they have the resources to buy it, and have authority to make the purchase.

 The presentation is the core of every sales cycle, and it's probably where you'll invest the most preparation time.
 Keep in mind that you're not just selling your product, you're selling how your product will solve your prospect's problem.
 You're also selling yourself as a person to trust when it comes to finding a solution for your prospect.
 You represent your company, so appearance counts.
 Dress the part.

 It can be worrisome to hear a prospect's concerns; however, objections can actually be a positive sign because they mean that your prospect is interested in what you're offering.
 Prospects don't ask questions or indicate concerns unless they're considering buying.